Family Support and Resources

 Ten Time Zones And An Adoptive Support Community

-The adopted children of FRUA INC's families come from all former Soviet block countries and republics, a geographic area that spans ten time zones and crosses Eastern Europe, the Caucasus and the central-western regions of Asia.
+The adopted children of FRUA's families come from all former Soviet block countries and republics, a geographic area that spans ten time zones and crosses Eastern Europe, the Caucasus and the central-western regions of Asia.
 Countries from which our children have come include: